Mandervick/Learning-HTML/README.md

 the user immediate feedback of any errors.
 The "Remember me" checkbox is also keyboard-operable and screen-reader-friendly.
 I have made sure that the design elements such as the buttons, styles, font sizes are consistent throughout the form.
 The user can easily undo or redo any actions they took by mistake.
 I have used images and iconic representation for the student to easily identify what each button does.
 I have also used real world colours that are globally known on my buttons, for example, cancel is in red and the submit button is in green so that the user can make a decision quicker on the button they should press.
-The home page is split into two columns and I've made sure that all other pages are aligned properly on all different screen sizes to meet the user and the persona's needs for ease of use.
+The home page (called "HTML.html") is split into two columns and I've made sure that all other pages are aligned properly on all different screen sizes to meet the user and the persona's needs for ease of use.

 The home page is designed with information and images to draw people in and to make the page look more attractive.
 I've added clear buttons on the home page to easily go to the sign up page.
 The